aluxnimm/outlookcaldavsynchronizer/README.md

 - **Add** adds a new empty profile
 - **Delete** deletes the current profile
 - **Copy** copies the current profile to a new one
-- **Reset cache** delete the sync cache and start a new initial sync with the next sync run.
+- **Clear cache** delete the sync cache and start a new initial sync with the next sync run.

 When adding a new profile you can choose between a generic CalDAV/CardDAV and a google profile to simplify the google profile creation.

 The following properties need to be set for a new generic profile:

 - *Profile name*: An arbitrary name for the profile, which will be displayed at the associated tab.
+- - *Outlook settings*:
+	- **Outlook Folder:** Outlook folder that should be used for synchronization.
+You can choose a calendar, contact or task folder.
+Depending on the folder type, the matching server resource type in the server settings must be used.
+	- **Synchronize items immediately after change** Trigger a partial synchronization run immediately an item is created, changed or deleted in Outlook via the Inspector dialog, works only for Appointments at the moment!
 - *Server settings*:
 	- **DAV Url:** URL of the remote CalDAV or CardDAV server.
 You should use a HTTPS connection here for security reason!
 The Url must end with a **/** e.g. **https://myserver.com/**
 	- If you only have a self signed certificate, add the self signed cert to the Local Computer Trusted Root Certification Authorities.
 You can import the cert by running the MMC as Administrator.
 If that fails, see section *'Advanced options'*
 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
-	- **Use Google OAuth** Used for Google instead of entering the Password, see section Google below
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer
-- *Outlook settings*:
-	- **Outlook Folder:** Outlook folder that should be used for synchronization
-	- **Synchronize items immediately after change** Trigger a partial synchronization run immediately an item is created, changed or deleted in Outlook via the Inspector dialog, works only for Appointments at the moment!
 - *Sync settings*:
 	- Synchronization settings
-		- **Outlook -> CalDav (Replicate):** syncronizes everything from outlook to caldav server (one way)
+		- **Outlook -> Server (Replicate):** syncronizes everything from Outlook to the server (one way)
-		- **Outlook <- CalDav (Replicate):** synchronizes everything from caldav server to outlook (one way)
+		- **Outlook <- Server (Replicate):** synchronizes everything from the server to Outlook (one way)
-		- **Outlook -> CalDav (Merge):** synchronizes everything from outlook to caldav server but don't change events created in caldav server
+		- **Outlook -> Server (Merge):** synchronizes everything from Outlook to the server but don't change events created in on the server
-		- **Outlook <- CalDav (Merge):** synchronizes everything from caldav server to outlook but don't change events created in outlook
+		- **Outlook <- Server (Merge):** synchronizes everything from the server to Outlook but don't change events created in Outlook
-		- **Outlook <-> CalDav:** 2-way synchronization between Outlook and CalDav server with one of the following conflict resolution
+		- **Outlook <-> Server (Two-Way):** Two-Way synchronization between Outlook and the server with one of the following conflict resolution
-	- Conflict resolution (only used in 2-way synchronization mode)
+	- Conflict resolution (only used in Two-Way synchronization mode)
-		- **Outlook Wins:** If an event is modified in Outlook and in CalDav server since last snyc, use the Outlook version.
-If an event is modified in Outlook and deleted in CalDav server since last snyc, also use the Outlook version.
-If an event is deleted in Outlook and modified in CalDav server, also delete it in CalDav server.
+		- **Outlook Wins:** If an event is modified in Outlook and in the server since last snyc, use the Outlook version.
+If an event is modified in Outlook and deleted in the server since last snyc, also use the Outlook version.
+If an event is deleted in Outlook and modified in the server, also delete it in the server.
-		- **Server Wins:** If an event is modified in Outlook and in CalDav server since last snyc, use the CalDav server version.
-If an event is modified in Outlook and deleted in CalDav server since last snyc, also delete it in Outlook.
-If an event is deleted in Outlook and modified in CalDav server, recreate it in Outlook.
+		- **Server Wins:** If an event is modified in Outlook and in the server since last snyc, use the server version.
+If an event is modified in Outlook and deleted in the server since last snyc, also delete it in Outlook.
+If an event is deleted in Outlook and modified in the server, recreate it in Outlook.
-		- **Automatic:** If event is modified in Outlook and in CalDav server since last snyc, use the last recent modified version.
-If an event is modified in Outlook and deleted in CalDav server since last snyc, delete it also in Outlook.
-If an event is deleted in Outlook and modified in CalDav server, also delete it in CalDav server
+		- **Automatic:** If event is modified in Outlook and in the server since last snyc, use the last recent modified version.
+If an event is modified in Outlook and deleted in the server since last snyc, delete it also in Outlook.
+If an event is deleted in Outlook and modified in the server, also delete it in the server
 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan